J-CITY/Kitsune/README.md

 See "config" to get information about player configuration.

-To make it work, fill in the fields in "sound_cloud" and "lastfm" and delete all //comments
+To make it work, fill in config fields "sound_cloud" and "lastfm" and delete all //comments

+Run main.py -db to create sungs database

 Press `i` in any tab to see shortcuts.